-The concentration in Project Management leads to the M.S. degree in Career and Technical Studies CTST).
-The high demand for professionals who can integrate and manage a company's projects has created an emerging field in project management technology.
-The project management concentration is designed to provide the tools, techniques, and skills needed to effectively manage projects.
-The curriculum covers the knowledge areas and industrial standards for project management, and integrates business/industry foundation courses with the theory and practice of project management.
+The program in Project Management leads to the Master of Science (M.S.) degree in Career and Technical Studies (CSTS) with concentration in project management.
+The demand for professionals who can integrate and manage a company's project has created an emerging field in project management technology.
+The program is designed to provide the tools, techniques, and skills needed to effectively manage projects through appropriate learning activities and products.
+The curriculum covers the knowledge areas, industrial standards, and integrates business and industry courses with the theory and practice of project management.
+This program will assist you to better manage your project(s) from planning and team-building through quality and cost management.